tum-zulip/go-zulip/docs/ScheduledMessageBase.md

 ### NewScheduledMessageBase

-`func NewScheduledMessageBase(scheduledMessageId int32, type_ string, to ScheduledMessageBaseTo, content string, renderedContent string, scheduledDeliveryTimestamp int32, failed bool, ) *ScheduledMessageBase`
+`func NewScheduledMessageBase(scheduledMessageId int32, type_ string, to Recipients, content string, renderedContent string, scheduledDeliveryTimestamp int32, failed bool, ) *ScheduledMessageBase`

 NewScheduledMessageBase instantiates a new ScheduledMessageBase object This constructor will assign default values to properties that have it defined,